Activists stage global climate protest, slam Ukraine war | Headlines

 - Germany

-Youth campaigners are organising a tenth series of worldwide protests Friday against climate change, with many also planning to call for an end to the war in Ukraine.
+Climate activists staged a 10th series of worldwide protests on Friday to demand that leaders take stronger action against global warming, with some linking their environmental message to calls for an end to the war in Ukraine.

-The Fridays for Future movement, inspired by Swedish activist Greta Thunberg, has called demonstrations from Australia to India and the United States.
+The Fridays for Future movement, inspired by Swedish activist Greta Thunberg, called demonstrations from Australia to Indonesia and the US to Sweden.

-In Germany alone, some 300 protests were planned, with the biggest traditionally taking place in Berlin.
+In Jakarta, activists dressed in red robes and held placards demanding "system change not climate change".

-Activists cited Russia's invasion of Ukraine as another reason to stop the use of fossil fuels.
-Europe pays Russia tens of millions of euros (dollars) each day to buy coal, oil and natural gas, the burning of which releases planet-warming carbon dioxide into the atmosphere.
+Others held a banner saying "G-20, stop funding our extinction," a reference to the fact that the Group of 20 biggest developed and emerging economies account for about 80 per cent of global greenhouse gas emissions.
+Indonesia hosts the group's next summit this fall.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)